axelvaldez/radical-companies/_posts/Blog/2022-07-25-the-power-of-the-powerless-through-the-radical-lense.markdown

    <a class="_uparrow" href="#bm12"><img src="/assets/img/arrow-up-icon.png"></a></p>
   </li>
   <li id="en13">
-   <p class="_list-item">In China, the <em>People&rsquo;s Republic</em> dictatorship seems to be a mix of decentralized owernship of business and centralized political power, but that is just a mirage maintained for those of us outside the PRC.
-As Xi Jinping, the latest Party boss has shown, the so-called-private companies can be brought to kneel by the polical power and their violence machine. &ldquo;Follow our orders, or else.&rdquo;
+   <p class="_list-item">In the <em>People&rsquo;s Republic of China</em> (PRC) flavor of dictatorship, there a mix of decentralized owernship of business and centralized political power that co-habitate peacefully, but that is just a mirage created and maintained for those of us outside the PRC.
+As Xi Jinping, the latest Party boss, has shown, the so-called-private companies can be brought to kneel by the dictatorships power and their muscle. &ldquo;Follow our orders, or else.&rdquo;
    <a class="_uparrow" href="#bm13"><img src="/assets/img/arrow-up-icon.png"></a></p>
   </li>
  </ol>